DavidBurela/Build2012WinPhone/README.md

 * Search through session code, title &amp; abstract to find exactly what you are looking for!
 * Sessions by timeslot, easily discover which sessions are on right now
 * Save sessions to favourites
+* Sessions cached for 2 hours to reduce network bandwidth

 Downloading
 --------